plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * If you have a caching plugin enabled, please make sure to clear the cache for the changes to take effect

-* Enabling the proxy will give you more accurate stats as our script will run as a first-party connection from your domain name.
-The proxy uses WordPress' API with a randomly generated endpoint, starting with `yourdomain.com/wp-json`
+* Enabling the proxy will make our script run as a first-party connection from your domain name.
+The proxy uses WordPress' API with a randomly generated endpoint, starting with `yourdomain.com/wp-json` and it creates a randomly named folder and file in the `/wp-content/uploads/` directory

 ### Stats not being recorded after enabling the proxy?